 Once the Short Term Rental Administration determines that a code violation exists, a notice of violation(s) is provided to the owner(s) and an adjudication hearing is scheduled.
 The notification must be sent at least 15 days prior to the scheduled hearing.
 The notice must provide the municipal address of the property, the date of inspection, a list of the alleged violations at the property, the risk of fees, penalties, costs, and liens that may be imposed for continued violation(s), the contact information for the Department of Safety and Permits, and the time, date, and location of the administrative adjudication hearing where the case will be heard.
-Failure to appear at the hearing shall be considered admission of liability; however, the Department of Safety and Permits may reset the hearing to a later date if a request is submitted to the hearing officer via the agency of the city having a responsibility for the enforcement the code violation(s), prior to the date of the hearing.
+Failure to appear at the hearing shall be considered admission of liability; however, the Department of Safety and Permits may reset the hearing to a later date if a request is submitted to the hearing officer via the Department of Safety and Permits staff, prior to the date of the hearing.